apache/drill/contrib/storage-http/Pagination.md

 To use a paginator, you simply have to configure the paginator in the connection for the particular API.

 ## Words of Caution
-While extremely powerful, the auto-pagination feature has the potential to run afoul of APIs rate limits and even potentially DDOS an API.
+While extremely powerful, the auto-pagination feature has the potential to run afoul of APIs rate limits and even potentially DDoS an API.
+Please use with extreme care.

 ## Offset Pagination